expectedbehavior/docraptor-jquery/README.md

 If a specific link needs to use an alternative URL, simply provide the full URL; the default will be overridden for that instance.

+# Example: Automatic Defaults for Testing and Production

+You will likely be running DocRaptor in test mode in development.
+It can be convenient to set some defaults that automatically change based upon your development, staging and production environments.

+In the example below the domain is detected.
+With this default, DocRaptor will run in test mode unless requested from the production domain.
+This will also allow you to provide only file names in your links (see "Setting a default domain" above) across multiple locations.

+    $.fn.docraptor.domain = window.location.protocol + '//' + window.location.host;
+    $.fn.docraptor.user_credentials = 'XXX';
+    $.fn.docraptor.defaults = {
+      test: !($.fn.docraptor["domain"] == "http://my-production-domain.com"),
+    }

 ---

 DocRaptor API Documentation - http://docraptor.com/documentation